Published: Monday, 29th June 2020

-The Mayor of London’s Streetspace plan aims to transform London’s streets to accommodate a potential ten-fold increase in cycling and five-fold increase in walking when lockdown restrictions are eased.
-Here’s what we’re planning to do to transform the streets of Royal Greenwich.
+The Mayor of London’s Streetspace plan aims to transform London’s streets to accommodate a potential ten-fold increase in cycling and five-fold increase in walking as lockdown restrictions are gradually eased.

-- filtering more residential streets to reduce through traffic but maintain access for cyclists, pedestrians and emergency vehicles
+- filtering more residential streets to create low traffic cycle routes and neighbourhoods

 What we’re doing

-We’ve formed a Streetspace Taskforce to identify, develop and implement measures that can be put in place quickly and to develop proposals to TfL.
-We are focusing on areas we know or expect to be the busiest, for example, town centres, high streets and around green spaces.
+We’ve formed a Streetspace Taskforce to identify, develop, bid for, and implement the measures that can be put in place quickly, focusing on areas of highest need and demand.

 Greenwich Town Centre